Calculating quasinormal modes of Schwarzschild anti-de Sitter black holes using the continued fraction method

 Finally, in the gravitational QNM spectrum, we observed some ``special" roots along the imaginary axis.
 These roots are numerically very difficult to find.
 Therefore, we also generate thousands of points along the imaginary axis, which we use as initial guesses for a root finder over several inversions and depths.
 We repeat the process explained above to ensure any roots found are QNMs.
 Purely imaginary QNMs appear to go to negative infinity as either $\ell$ increases or $r_+$ decreases.
 Our method gets slower as the absolute value of $\omega$ increases because it requires a much higher depth in the continued fraction and thus higher precision in each calculation.
 This makes them increasingly difficult to find.

 \sxn{Results} 0.3cm

 Using the above techniques we have generated a large number of QNMs given in the tables below.
-Tables 1 and 2 show the QNMs for gravitational and scalar perturbations, while tables 3 and 4 show the QNMs for electromagnetic perturbations.
+Tables I and II show the QNMs for gravitational and scalar perturbations, while tables III and IV show the QNMs for electromagnetic perturbations.

 In the tables, purely imaginary modes are numbered differently than the others.
 In the gravitational case we do not assign these modes a number.
 In the electromagnetic case, they appear in groups of two to which we assign the same number.
 This numbering will be explained in the next section where we discuss asymptotic behavior.